Eventonomy

 The Venue catalog (evnm_venues) stores reusable location records: name, address, city, country, and website URL.
 The Organizer catalog (evnm_organizers) stores reusable profile records: name and website URL.

 When an event saves with a venue or organizer, Eventonomy finds or creates the matching catalog row and links the event to it via a foreign key.
-If an identical record already exists (matched on normalized name + city), the existing row is reused - no duplicates.
+If an identical record already exists (matched on normalized name + city), the existing row is reused, with no duplicates.

 Adding Venue & Organizer When Creating an Event